Financial inclusion: Financial sector strategies

 In India, RBI initiated several measures to achieve greater financial inclusion.
 These rely on the efforts of the financial sector.
-These initiatives include no frills accounts (NFAs), now known as basic savings bank deposit accounts (BSBDAs) can be opened with zero or minimal balances, removing a cost barrier to banking.
+These initiatives include no-frills accounts (NFAs), now known as basic savings bank deposit accounts (BSBDAs) can be opened with zero or minimal balances, removing a cost barrier to banking.
 Banks are also meant to charge minimal overdraft fees on NFAs.
 The RBI continues to change and relax policies regarding these accounts in an effort to better serve bank customers.

 Know-your-customer (KYC) requirements for opening bank accounts were relaxed for small accounts in August 2005, eliminating a documentation barrier to banking.
 The new procedure only requires an introduction by an account holder who has been subjected to the full KYC screening.
 Additionally, banks were permitted to accept more easily produced forms of documentation for proof of identity and address.

 The business correspondents (BC) model was launched in January 2006, when the RBI permitted banks to engage intermediaries in the banking process.
 This model enables banks to service neglected areas by allowing intermediaries to facilitate transactions and deliver other banking services directly.
-Originally, a fairly limited number of entities, including NGO's and certain microfinance institutions were eligible to act as BCs, however in 2010 the list was expanded to include for-profit companies In 2018, operators of Common Service Centers (CSCs) who work with local governing gram panchayats also began working as BCs to further improve penetration of banking services.
+Originally, a fairly limited number of entities, including NGOs and certain microfinance institutions, were eligible to act as BCs; however, in 2010, the list was expanded to include for-profit companies In 2018, operators of Common Service Centers (CSCs) who work with local governing gram panchayats also began working as BCs to further improve penetration of banking services.